puffetto/spdu/README.md

 The configuration is read in /usr/local/etc/spdu.conf (if it exists), then if you specified a target in the command line things can be overridden in /usr/local/etc/spdu/targetName.

+Note that the configuration files for spdu (both spdu.conf and the ones in spdu/target) MJUST be owned by root and MUST NOT be writeable by anyone else than root, or spdu will *refuse* to start.

 The spdu.conf example file is very well documented: find all the possible parameters and their default values there.

 As a matter of fact for the scenario described here... all the defaults are adeguate, and you might not even have a configurayion file :D